About Us

 FOUNDER & CONTRIBUTOR

 Sarah canceled her debut book deal with an international publisher to share her heART through Komerican Pie instead.
-She has worked with The Food Network Magazine, RachaelRay.com, Red Tricycle (now Tinybeans) as a freelance writer, copywriter and recipe tester; and also as a communications consultant to national nonprofits and consumer clients.
-She has lived in Houston, Washington D.C., San Francisco, New York City, and calls Atlanta home with her family today.
+She has worked as a communications consultant to national nonprofits and consumer clients, freelance writer for multiple food and lifestyle publications, apprentice butcher (her very favorite job!), and is a homeschool teacher today.
+Sarah has lived in six different cities and calls Atlanta home with her family today.
+She enjoys hiking, camping, hip hop dance, and seollangtang.

 -